morleym/furtive-handbook/docs/format-swiss.md

 Common Aliases: Swiss, Swiss-Style.

 Swiss provides a compromise between Round-Robin and runtime.
-The traditional form of it is 'non-eliminating' (competitors continue to play matches regardless of winning/losing) but its runtime scales logarithmically like a bracket does.
+The traditional form of it is 'non-eliminating' (competitors continue to play matches regardless of winning/losing) while its runtime scales logarithmically as a bracket does.
-Swiss and its variants are complex, so this doc is going to be a little meatier than the others.
+A quick word of warning: Swiss and its variants are complex, so this doc is going to be a little meatier than the others.

 ## How it Works